Using vocabulary tiers to improve reading comprehension

 All great teachers want their students to be confident readers and users of language.
 The tricky part is figuring out the best methods to help achieve this goal and then committing to implementing those methods effectively.
 From our research base, we know that students acquire new vocabulary most effectively when it is presented to them via a contextual, consistent and coherent vocabulary curriculum.
 When delivered correctly, this approach can transform vocabulary teaching in schools.

 Ofsted.
 One of the many abbreviations that can shock a teacher with a sudden jolt of anxiety.
 Other contenders include GCSEs for secondary school teachers, and SATs for our primary friends out there.
-For the most part, the sense of pressure that comes along with each of these words revolves around the same thing: Ofsted’s accountability framework, which is weighted heavily towards exam results, performance tables, and inspections.
-In 2019, however, this framework is set to undergo some pretty significant changes.
-And if recent research and commentary by Ofsted is anything to go by, then there’s one thing that’s almost guaranteed to take priority: the curriculum.
+In recent years, the sense of pressure that comes along with each of these words revolves around the same thing: Ofsted’s accountability framework, which has been weighted heavily towards exam results, performance tables, and inspections.
+In 2019, however, this framework has undergone some pretty significant changes and one thing now takes centre stage: the curriculum.

 Are you giving whole school literacy CPD the attention it deserves?